evangelis/basic_git_tutorial/README.md

 git commit -m "Add files"
 #Push committed changes upstream
 git push origin master
-#3.Editing the README.md in github :Remote repo will be ahead of local repo .Need to push changes downstream ie do a git pull origin master
+#3.Editing the README.md in github :Remote repo will be ahead of local repo .Need to push #changes downstream ie do a git pull origin master
    #before continuing work on local repo  so as to avoid conflicts
+#4.Repeat :Edit/Stage/Commit/Push changes & pull changes if necessary ...